-- A. Construction of plants using biomass by the means of renovation and modernization of existing energy plants with maximum thermal input power 20 MW combusting fossil fuels; - B. Construction of plants for: - biomethane production; - use of hydropower; - use of air thermal, hydrothermal or geothermal energy by using heat pumps; - use of geothermal energy for direct heat generation and eventually also in combination with heat pumps; - production and energy use of biogas122, landfill gas and gas from wastewater treatment plants; - C. Construction of small-scale plants for use of RES.
+- A. Construction of plants using biomass by the means of renovation and modernization of existing energy plants with maximum thermal input power 20 MW combusting fossil fuels; - B. Construction of plants for: - biomethane production; - use of hydropower; - use of solar energy for heat generation; - use of air thermal, hydrothermal or geothermal energy by using heat pumps; - use of geothermal energy for direct heat generation and eventually also in combination with heat pumps; - production and energy use of biogas120, landfill gas and gas from wastewater treatment plants; - C. Construction of small-scale plants for use of RES.